diffblue/gitlab/.gitlab/issue_templates/Feature Flag Roll Out.md

 ### What can we monitor to detect problems with this?

 <!-- Which dashboards from https://dashboards.gitlab.net are most relevant? -->
-_Consider mentioning checks for 5xx errors or other anomalies like increase in 302 errors_
+_Consider mentioning checks for 5xx errors or other anomalies like an increase in redirects (302 HTTP response status)_

 ### What can we check for monitoring production after rollouts?